-On June 24, 2009, TransCanada completed a public offering of 50.8 million common shares.
-On June 30, 2009, an additional 7.6 million common shares were issued upon exercise of an underwriters' overallotment option.
-Proceeds from the common share offering and the over-allotment option totalled \$1.8 billion and will be used by TransCanada to partially fund capital projects of the Company, including the acquisition of the remaining interest in Keystone, for general corporate purposes and to repay short-term indebtedness.
-With this offering, the Company is well positioned to fund its existing capital program through its growing internally-generated cash flow, its DRP and the issuance of long-term debt, supplemented by further subordinated capital, as required, in the form of preferred shares or other hybrid securities.
-As demonstrated by the recent sale of North Baja, TransCanada will also continue to examine opportunities for portfolio management, including a greater role for PipeLines LP, in the financing of its capital program.
+The Company believes it is well positioned to fund its existing capital program through its growing internally-generated cash flow, the issuance of long-term debt and further subordinated capital, as required, in the form of preferred shares or other hybrid securities.
+As demonstrated by the recent sale of North Baja, TCPL will also continue to examine opportunities for portfolio management, including a greater role for PipeLines LP, in the financing of its capital program.